akowalz/golden-globe-predictor/readme.md

 nominess (including aliases + twitter handle).
 If possible determine if the tweet was congratulatory or bitter, use this to weigh score.

-Score = `number of tweets about particular a nominee / all tweets with nominee`
+Score = `number of tweets about particular a nominee / all tweets about category with any nominee`

 If tweet is determined congratulatory, increase it's weight by N (for example, pretend it was in the dataset 5 times)